lanterndata/lantern/README.md

 # LanternDB Extras

-This extension makes it a brease to experiment with embeddings from inside a postgres database.
+This extension makes it easy to experiment with embeddings from inside a Postgres database.
 We use this extension along with [LanternDB](https://github.com/lanterndata/lanterndb) to make vector operations performant.
 But all the helpers here are standalone and may be used without the main database.

-__NOTE__: Functions defined in this extension use postgres in ways postgres is usually not used.
+__NOTE__: Functions defined in this extension use Postgres in ways Postgres is usually not used.
-Some calls may result in large file downloads, or cpu-intensive model inference operations.
-Keep this in mind when using this extension a shared postgres environment.
+Some calls may result in large file downloads, or CPU-intensive model inference operations.
+Keep this in mind when using this extension a shared Postgres environment.

 ## Features